sdushantha/kunst/README.md

 optional arguments:
-   -h, --help            show this help message and exit --size                what size to display the album art in --music_dir           the music directory which MPD plays from --silent              dont show the output --version             show the version of kunst you are using
+   -h, --help            show this help message and exit --size                what size to display the album art in --position            The position where the album art should be displayed --music_dir           the music directory which MPD plays from --silent              dont show the output --version             show the version of kunst you are using